5 Disadvantages of VPNs for Your Enterprise

 Conclusion

-Even though VPNs are popular choices for organisations—remote VPN access is not the right long-term solution to adjust to the new normal and secure your organisation.
+Even though VPNs are popular choices for organisations—remote VPN access is not the right long-term solution to secure your organisations online communication and data sharing.

-They offer implicit trust, lack granular visibility, increase surface attacks, come with management complexity, performance, and network latency issues.
+There are many disadvantages to using VPNs — they offer implicit trust, lack granular visibility, increase surface attacks, and come with management complexity, performance, and network latency issues.

 Therefore, if you want to ensure maximum network security and performance—check out our InstaSafe Zero Trust Security services.
 We’ll help replace your traditional and legacy setup with an excellent Zero Trust solution to upgrade your security posture for maximum user experience.